strawberrylin/VerifyCodeGenerator/README.md

 ---------------

-Here some pictures under the /VerifyCodeGenerator which show the result.
+Here  are some pictures under the /VerifyCodeGenerator which show the result.